-Speaking before the Wheels and Waves festival in Biarritz where the FTR1200 was confirmed, Indian CEO Steve Menneto said: “When we unveiled the Indian FTR1200 Custom at EICMA, we said we’d listen to feedback from riders around the world.
+MCN spoke to Indian CEO Steve Menneto before the Wheels and Waves festival in Biarritz, where the FTR1200 was confirmed earlier this year, who said: "When we unveiled the Indian FTR1200 Custom at EICMA, we said we’d listen to feedback from riders around the world.
 The response has been overwhelming.
-We’re proud and excited to announce that we will put the FTR1200 into production.”
+We’re proud and excited to announce that we will put the FTR1200 into production."

 The FTR1200 Custom concept was a tribute to the Indian FTR750: a purpose-built race bike that, in the hands of the firm’s 'Wrecking Crew', has dominated the US flat-track season.
 Indian say the new bike will have some key differences.